“Often the best solution to a management problem is the right person.”

 The American Management Association found that 70% of companies do some sort of job skill testing.
 46% of them also use personality or psychological assessments.
 41% rely on some form of basic literacy and math skill tests to support their decision.
 Pre-employment assessments aren’t something your competitors don’t know about.
 In fact, if you aren’t using them, you might be playing catch up.
 The talent acquisition technology and services market is estimated to reach $113.9 billion in 2021, and assessment technology, in particular, is primed to be one of the biggest areas for innovation in this sector.

-Pre-employment Assessments Are:
+Pre-employment Evaluations Are:

 1. An Instrument for Identifying Applicants’ and Employees’ Intrinsic Strengths and Motivations

 Top-tier organizations are no longer leaving their decision solely to the impressions gained from a resume and an initial interview.
-The purpose of a pre-employment assessment is to uncover what you can’t see on a resume: a person’s motivators and inhibitors.
+The purpose is to uncover what you can’t see on a resume: a person’s motivators and inhibitors.
 The applicant whose motivators line up with the role and whose inhibitors are largely not required for the role, is more likely to be a top performer than someone with personality drivers that are negatively correlated to the role.

 2. A Tool to Support Hiring and Development Decisions